Skip to main content

 The Autonomous Swarm Inspection and Interactive 3D Modelling with Orchestrated Visualization (ASIIMOV) project, funded with support from the Deputy Assistant Secretary of the Navy for Sustainment, has developed autonomous swarm capabilities to significantly enhance the inspection quality and visualization of critical Navy assets.

-The program was led by Siemens Technologies, with the support of Allem Business Ventures, successfully developed multi-drone navigation software, asset survey capability without prior knowledge, high-resolution image acquisition, high resolution 3D model creation, and the use of a mixed reality (MR) interface to operate and interact with a swarm of drones.
+The program was led by Siemens Technologies, with the support of Allem Business Ventures, and successfully developed multi-drone navigation software, asset survey capability without prior knowledge, high-resolution image acquisition, high resolution 3D model creation, and the use of a mixed reality (MR) interface to operate and interact with a swarm of drones.

-Results & Conclusions
+Autonomous Drone Inspection Results & Conclusions

 • Reduce the time needed to inspect large assets and assets in complex environments with little infrastructure support (e.g., ships, wind-turbines, off-shore oil-rigs, etc.)